liamw1/oxibooru/doc/CONVERSION.md

     ```console
     user@host:oxibooru$ docker exec -it oxibooru-server-1 ./server --admin
     ```
-    From there, run the rename_data_paths command, which will automatically rename every file in the data directory to match the Oxibooru convention.
+    From there, run the reset_filenames command, which will automatically rename every file in the data directory to match the Oxibooru convention.

 5. **Recompute post properties**